DeFi-Carrot/mcp-server/README.md

 # required for now until claude natively supports remote MCP servers (i think it should be soon)
 npm install -g mcp-remote

-# get absolute path of mcp-remote binary to prevent npm version issues
+# get path of node and add to PATH env, we need to ensure we are using an up to date version
-which mcp-remote
+which node

 # update claude config
 vim ~/Library/Application\ Support/Claude/claude_desktop_config.json